blazium-engine/blazium-docs/about/list_of_features.rst

 - iOS.
 - :ref:`Consoles <doc_consoles>`.

-Godot aims to be as platform-independent as possible and can be :ref:`ported to new platforms <doc_custom_platform_ports>` with relative ease.
+Blazium aims to be as platform-independent as possible and can be :ref:`ported to new platforms <doc_custom_platform_ports>` with relative ease.

 .. note::

-    Projects written in C# using Godot 4 currently cannot be exported to the web platform.
+    Projects written in C# using Blazium currently cannot be exported to the web platform.
 To use C# on that platform, consider Godot 3 instead.
     Android and iOS platform support is available as of Godot 4.2, but is experimental and :ref:`some limitations apply <doc_c_sharp_platforms>`.